-Nothing derails a project faster than discovering a critical flaw after a massive shipment of custom fixtures has already arrived.
-The costs go far beyond the materials; you’re looking at project delays, installation nightmares, and potential damage to your brand's reputation.
+A single flawed fixture is a headache.
+An entire shipment of them?
+That's a project-killing disaster.
+The costs explode far beyond materials—you're suddenly facing massive delays, installation chaos, and a direct hit to your brand's reputation.
 A proactive quality control system is your best defense against these costly surprises.
-It’s not an expense—it’s an investment that saves you money, time, and stress in the long run by catching issues at the source.
-In this article, we’ll explore how to implement an effective QC process that protects your bottom line and ensures your retail environment is built to your standards from day one.
+It’s not an expense; it’s an investment that saves you money, time, and stress by catching issues at the source.
+We’ll show you how to implement an effective QC process that protects your bottom line and ensures your retail environment is built to your standards from day one.

 Key Takeaways